MTY Food Group: History of acquisitions

+In December 2022, MTY completed the acquisition of Wetzel's Pretzels for $207 million.

 Canadian franchise operations for other global brands

 Within Canada, MTY also operates as a franchise operator for global brands such as TCBY and Yogen Früz.
 For a time, MTY was also a franchise operator for Taco Time until it became its global owner.

 In 2005, MTY purchased TCBY Canada, which held TCBY (The Country's Best Yogurt) franchise rights in Canada, for $1.3 million.
 At the time there were 91 locations.

 MTY owns exclusive Canadian franchise rights to Yogen Früz for 20 years that began in 2006 due to a $13 million agreement made with Coolbrands International.

+Sustainability

+In 2021, the company established an ESG committee, responsible for environmental, social, and governance matters.
+The team advises the board of directors and presents quarterly updates, starting in 2022.
+83 percent of committee members are female.
+The last public report on these matters was published in 2021, establishing the pillars of company’s ESG strategy: food, planet, and people.